-In 2015, the Government passed legislation to revoke citizenship of any dual-national who: engages in a terrorist act or other specified terrorism-related conduct; engages in hostile activity with a terrorist organisation overseas; or is convicted of a terrorist act or other terrorism-related offence.
+In 2015, the Government passed legislation to revoke citizenship of any dual-national who engages in terrorism.
+(This includes anyone who: engages in a terrorist act or other specified terrorism-related conduct; engages in hostile activity with a terrorist organisation overseas; or is convicted of a terrorist act or other terrorism-related offence.)

 In accordance with Australia's international law obligations, no-one can lose citizenship under this legislation unless they are a national of another country.

 The Government has also invested more than $45 million over four years in programs to counter radicalisation and remove online terrorist propaganda.

 The Liberal and Nationals Government amended the Migration Act to increase the Minister’s power to cancel visas for non-citizens convicted of a crime with a sentence of 12 months or more – or who have been convicted of a sexual offence against a child.

 This has resulted in a 12-fold increase in visa cancellations.

 Since December 2014, the Government has cancelled the visas of 4,150 dangerous criminals.